surister/cratedb-guide/docs/domain/index.md

 Learn how to integrate CrateDB with machine learning frameworks and tools.
 +++
 **What's inside:**
-Use CrateDB with LangChain, MLflow, PyCaret, scikit-learn, and TensorFlow.
+Use CrateDB with LangChain, LlamaIndex, MLflow, PyCaret, scikit-learn, or TensorFlow.
 :::